emqx/emqx-docs/en_US/data-integration/data-bridge-redis.md

 Now you have successfully installed Redis and verified the installation with the `SET` and `GET` commands.
 For more Redis commands, see [Redis Commands](https://redis.io/commands/).

 ### Create Redis Data Bridge

+This section introduces how to configure the Redis data bridges to:

+- Cache the last message of every client.
+- Collect the message discard statistics.

+It assumes that you run both EMQX and Redis on the local machine.
+If you have Redis and EMQX running remotely, adjust the settings accordingly.

 You need to create 2 separate Redis data bridges for the messaging caching and statistics features.
 Follow the same connection configurations for both data bridges types, but you need to configure different **Redis Command Template** in the specific configuration step.